JanePete/Proj2/README.md

 This is my Project 2

 Context for Design:
-My movie card is very compatible and suited to Movies styled and directed by Wes Anderson, but they are also able to display any type of movie and it's information.
+My movie card is particularly compatible and suited to movies styled and directed by Wes Anderson, but they are also able to display any type of movie and it's information.
 I have used a readable typeface and dark backgroud to enhance it's performance across the viewer's screen.
 This card could be seen on a website used to browse and buy movies.